 5 Reasons No One Likes You

-If any of these leadership traits resonate with you, you’re definitely not
+If any of these leadership traits resonate with you, you’re definitely not feeling the love.

 Everything is awesome.
 You’re calling the shots.
 You have the private office.
 You make the big bucks.
 You get the results.
 Oh, and everybody hates you.